 First, you may be wondering what NOC is.

-NOC stands for National Occupational Classification; Canada has a list in which it classifies each job (occupation) with a number so you can easily identify what the position and related duties are.
+NOC stands for National Occupational Classification; Canada has a list that classifies each job (occupation) with a number so you can easily identify the position and related duties.

-On this official website you can find out what your NOC should be, you can filter by job name.
+On this official website you can find out what your TEER should be; you can filter by job name.

 4. Work experience in Canada

-One of the requirements for you is to have at least 1 year of qualifying work experience in Canada under NOC 0, A or B.
+One of the requirements for you is to have at least 1 year of qualifying work experience in Canada under TEER 0, 1, 2 or 3 positions.